Interpretable Machine Learning for Survival Analysis

-To obtain a partial dependence plot, a set of $g$ ordered pairs, $\left\{ (x_A^{k}, \hat{f}_{\text{PDP},A}(t|x_A^{k})) \right\}_{k=1}^{g}$, needs to be computed for a fixed value of $t$.
-The resulting partial dependence plot, reflects the average prediction over the $n$ observations for fixed $t$ as a function of a feature of interest.
-Therefore, it is simply the aggregation of the ICE curves over the $n$ observations at every grid point for a fixed point in time.
-Ideally, ICE and PDP plots at a specified timepoint should be plotted together to avoid obfuscation of heterogeneous effects and interactions.
+To obtain a PDP, a set of $g \times |t^{ord}|$ ordered triplets, $\left\{\left\{ (x_A^{k},t^{o}, \hat{f}_{\text{PDP}}(t^{o}|x_A^{k})) \right\}_{k=1}^{g}\right\}_{o=\min}^{\max}$ needs to be computed.
+Note that, depending on the analysis, an equidistant grid of few representative values within the range of the set $\mathbf{t}^{\text{ord}}$ may suffice.
+The resulting PDP, reflects the average prediction over the $n$ observations as a function of a feature of interest and time.
+Therefore, it is simply the aggregation of the ICE curves over the $n$ observations at every feature value grid point.
+Ideally, ICE and PDP plots should be plotted together to avoid obfuscation of heterogeneous effects and interactions.